AshleyBanton/cpluspluscirclecalculator/README.md

 # cpluspluscirclecalculator
-The following is a visual studio 2019 document written in c++ about a small area calculator.
+The following is a visual studio 2019 document written in c++ about a circle area calculator.
+You can make use of your own measuring unit.

+Freedom is good!